...

 When choosing a fence, understanding its lifespan and maintenance needs is crucial.
 Both aluminum and vinyl offer impressive durability, but they have different strengths regarding upkeep and environmental impact.
 Let’s break down what you can expect from each material.

-Aluminum Fence Lifespan and Upkeep
+Aluminum Fence Lifespan & Maintenance

 Aluminum fences are known for their strength and longevity.
 Because aluminum is a non-ferrous metal, it won’t rust or corrode, making it a great choice for outdoor use.
 A well-maintained aluminum fence can easily last 20 years, and some even reach the 50-year mark with proper care.
 Regular cleaning and occasional inspections for damage are usually all you need to keep your aluminum fence in top condition.

-Vinyl Fence Lifespan and Care
+Vinyl Fence Lifespan & Care

 Vinyl fences also offer excellent durability, resisting insects, rot, and moisture.
 They require minimal maintenance beyond routine cleaning.
 You can expect a vinyl fence to last between 20 and 30 years.
 One thing to consider is that vinyl fence repairs can sometimes be more costly than aluminum repairs, often involving entire panel replacements.
 This is something to keep in mind when comparing long-term costs.